larseggert/draft-ietf-modpod-group-processes/draft-ietf-modpod-group-processes.md

 prescriptive.
 Administrators and moderators are free to decide on these or other actions.

-All moderation actions that restrict participation privileges shall be periodically reported to the IESG, as well as immediately to the moderator team for their review, and immediately to those against whom those actions take effect.
+All moderation actions that restrict participation privileges shall be immediately reported to those against whom those actions take effect and to the moderator team for their review.
+They shall also be periodically reported to the IESG.

 Only moderation actions suspending participation privileges for longer than fourteen (14) days must be reported to the forum to which such an action applies,